Daphne Clarke: Departure

-Smith agreed to return for a few days in 1988 to finish off Daphne's storyline.
+Smith agreed to return for a few days in early 1988 to finish off Daphne's storyline.
+Smith told Murphy (TV Week) that she would resume filming in February, but was not privy to the details of Daphne's final storyline because she had yet to see the scripts.
 According to Keane in a later interview, Smith requested to return in a dialogue-free capacity after learning that a body double had been hired for Daphne's death.
-Smith told Robyn Harvey from The Sydney Morning Herald, "I wanted Daphne to die.
-I didn't want to be stuck in a television series for the rest of my life.
-I'd taken Daphne as far as she could go.
-She's run the gamut of every life experience she could possibly have.
-I'd had enough."
-Smith told Nicola Murphy (TV Week) that she would resume filming in February but was not privy to the details of Daphne's final story because producers withheld her scripts.
-On-screen Daphne was critically injured during a car crash on the way to her father's funeral and she was left in a coma.
+While being interviewed two days after "intense and emotional filming", Smith explained that Daphne is critically injured during a car crash on the way home from her father's funeral.
+She is rushed to the hospital where she lapses into a coma.
+Smith spent her last two days of filming in a hospital bed with bandages around her head.
 Off-screen, representatives from the serial's production company tried to persuade Smith to sign a new contract, but she refused.
-Daphne briefly regained consciousness to say "I love you Clarkey" to Des, before becoming the first regular character to die on-screen.
+Daphne briefly regains consciousness to say "I love you Clarkey" to Des, before becoming the first regular character to die on-screen.
+Smith called the scene "very emotional" and praised Keane for his performance.
+Smith did not regret her character being killed off, adding "Daphne's death was more shocking than I thought it would be but I'm glad they've completed the storyline."